malcata/docker-keepass2/README.md

 ## Why

-Using a password vault / manager is a best practice.
-Good (as in safe) password managers are hard to find ([one of many password managers top](http://lifehacker.com/5529133/five-best-password-managers).
-In the past I had a lot of issues in trying to put keepass2 running on a mac on top of mono...
+Using a password vault / manager is a security best practice.
+Good password managers are hard to find ([one of many password managers top](http://lifehacker.com/5529133/five-best-password-managers).
+In the past I had a lot of issues in trying to run keepass2 on a mac on top of mono...

 ## How to install